ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-upstream-emissions.md

 <p style="text-align:center; font-style: italic;">Parentheses added for clarity.</p>

 To keep it a simple, high-level estimation, we have not taken into account that some of this equipment is refurbished, older and second-hand hardware.
+This also assumes all laptops accountable this year, and not just laptops acquired this accounting year.
 The laptops are simply assumed to be up to 5 years old and have a refresh cycle of 5 years.

 > Older, re-used and refurbished equipment would have a further positive impact on the amortisation calculations, reducing the embodied carbon footprint further.